 A photocall three weeks in advance of the Show resulting in coverage in The Evening News, Scotsman and several local press just as tickets went on sale.

-Twitter & Facebook campaign attracting over 4000 fans.
+Twitter & Facebook campaign attracting alost 20,000 facebook fans and 6,000 followers.
 A series of EDMS were also sent to the Society’s mailing list generating £5000 of ticket sales in one weekend.

-The agency worked with exhibitors to create joint press opportunities.
+The agency worked with exhibitors to create joint press opportunities with RBS (Fit for Sport with Judy Murray) and SAYFC (Gunging for 75th anniversiary)

 The agency has created a robust issues management process for the Show and handles all issues arising.